-Let’s zoom out a bit on this one hour chart and see if we can see anything that tells you what happened.
+Let’s zoom out a bit on this one hour chart.
+We'll figure out if we can see anything that explains what happened.

-Note** you can either look at the current time frame you are on( in this case 1-hour time period) or bump up one or two periods to gather information.
+Note** you can either look at the current time frame you are on, in this case, a 1-hour time period.
+Or you can bump up one or two periods to gather information.

 Aha!
-So take at look at those resistance price areas that the wick touched.
+So take a look at those resistance price areas the wick touched.

 Resistance in the past can mean support in the future.
-So what happened was the price hit this level but failed to break through it.
+What happened is the price hit this level but failed to break through it.

-Since the long bullish wick formed, we can now decide that it is time to enter this trade based off what we just learned from the prior days.
+Since the long bullish wick formed, we decide it is time to enter this trade based on what we learned from the prior days.

 This is what Price Action is all about.
-No two trades will be the same.
-However, we can take what we have learned from the past and make the best judgment as to where the price may be headed in the future.
+No two trades are the same.
+However, we can take what we've learned from the past.
+Then make the best judgment as to where the price is going in the future.

 Step 3: Trade entry